 Adobe – All Clemson faculty and students have free access to Adobe's Creative Cloud License.
 In addition, Clemson is collaborating with Adobe on various projects, and there may be future internship opportunities for RCID students.

-There is the Serious Games Lab – The Game Lounge, which is an outgrowth of the RCID Serious Games Colloquium, is situated in the Class of 1941 Studio (the heart of the Pearce Center for Professional Communication).
+There is the Pearce Center for Professional Communication, with studios for research.
+The Center houses the Communication Across the Curriculum program.
+There is the Serious Games Lab – The Game Lounge -- which is an outgrowth of the RCID Serious Games Colloquium.
+There is the Art Mac Lab as well as art studios.
 Various game platforms and activities make it possible for RCID students to work on game-related projects, research, and integrate games in their teaching (gaming-across-the-curriculum).

 There is the Multimedia-Authoring, Teaching and Research Facility (MATRF) is for new media research, and the Usability Testing Facility is for information design research.
 And KDM Digital is our site for podcasting interviews and lectures.
 Additionally throughout the academic year, there are The Multimodal User Group Workshops in MATRF for both faculty and graduate students.

 There are Clemson University Libraries (including the Architecture and Arts Library) are constantly monitored and updated with recommendations from graduate faculty and students in the RCID program.